Curriculum

 Earn at least 65 of the 85 credits required for graduation in courses other than Externships, Practicums, student publications, elective Moot Court, Trial Team, Alternative Dispute Resolution Team, and graduate level non-law courses.

-Complete degree requirements within no fewer than 24 months and no more than 84 months from initial enrollment in law school.
+Complete degree requirements within no fewer than 24 months and, except in extraordinary circumstances, no more than 84 months from initial enrollment in law school.

 A student who returns to school after a period of absence may be subject to changes in the graduation requirements that apply to the class with which the student will graduate.
 The student must contact the Office of Registration and Enrollment to discuss requirements.